Life Scope VS (BSM-3500 and BSM-3700 series) bedside monitors from NIHON KOHDEN

 - Cardiac Output

 As seen, the difference between the BSM-3500 series and the BSM-3700 series is the addition of one MULTI socket, and of course it means an additional IBP amplifier.
-However, the use of a Multi-parameter Unit in the monitors are no longer justified.

 In the 1990s, when developing the first digital modular monitor, the development team encountered a problem of insufficient front panel space for connector sockets on the first digital multi-parameter module being made.
-A few sockets were specially adjusted for time-sharing use by a group of five types internal analog hardware to overcome the space limitation; to differentiate them, they were colored yellow and known as MULTI sockets.
+The Smart Cables were originally devised only to resolve a product issue.

+At the time NIHON KOHDEN was responding to an important emerging trend of using a high-density digital multi-parameter module as basic building block for modular monitors.
 In analog modular monitors, only single parameter modules were produced by NIHON KOHDEN.
 When designing the first digital modular monitor, the company discovered the critical care market had already moved to using a digital multi-parameter module with higher density of electronic components as a basic building block for modular monitors.

 NIHON KOHDEN wanted to follow the trend by offering the first digital multi-parameter module, and the first digital multi-parameter module made by the company was named the Saturn module.
+However, putting a lot of hardware into the Saturn module also means more panel space needed for connector sockets.

 The Saturn module was intended to be physically small in size